finos/common-domain-model/documentation/source/documentation.rst

    concentrationLimit ConcentrationLimit (0..*)
    isIncluded boolean (1..1)

-Example 2: Security Agreement Elections
+Elective Provisions Example 2: Security Agreement Elections
-"""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+``

-The CDM model can currently support nine distinct Security Agreements.
-Election structures across any of these agreements can be represented through the following data type.
+The ``SecurityAgreementElections`` is another one of the four agreeement types.
+Given the structure of this type, the CDM model supports nine distinct Security Agreements.
+Election structures across any of these agreements can be represented through the following data type:

 .. code-block:: Haskell